Thu, Jun 1 2023~6min

 Developers can use No-Code tools to create prototypes, test and iterate on concepts, and collaborate more effectively with non-technical colleagues.

-However, with advancements in technology, No-Code tools have evolved to match the capabilities of traditional coding practices.
+However, with technological advancements, No-Code tools have evolved to match the capabilities of traditional coding practices.

 Whilst these tools and platforms don’t require years of learning programming language, they still have a learning curve.

-Out of a necessity, this “gave birth” to a new kind of pioneer in the market.
+Out of necessity, this “gave birth” to a new kind of pioneer in the market.

 The No-Coder